Accelerating Vision Transformers with Adaptive Patch Sizes: Additional Results

-\paragraph{Scorer Analysis.} \Cref{fig:scorer_visualization} qualitatively contrasts the results of an entropy-based scorer with two alternative scores we tried.
-The entropy-based scorer measures how diverse or complex the pixel-value distribution is within a patch.
+\paragraph{Scorer Analysis.} \Cref{fig:scorer_visualization} qualitatively contrasts the results of an entropy-based scorer with two alternative scores.
+The entropy-based scorer measures how diverse or complex the distribution of pixel-values within a patch is.
 If a patch has pixels with a wide range of intensities or colors, it scores higher and is more likely to be retained.
 This approach naturally favors regions with intricate textures, multiple color transitions, or high levels of detail.
 In comparison, the \textit{Laplacian-based scorer} uses a second-derivative operator (or second-order difference) to detect edges or sharp transitions.
 Specifically, it looks at how abruptly the pixel intensity changes within a patch.
 As a result, if there is a strong boundary or a sharp difference in color or brightness, the Laplacian score becomes high, signaling that the patch likely contains important edge information and should be preserved.
-Finally, we tested an \textit{upsampling-based} scorer, which downsamples the image by a factor of $2**{s}$ for each scale index $s$, then upsamples back to the original resolution.
+Finally, we tested an \textit{upsampling-based} scorer, which downsamples the image by a factor of $2^{s}$ for each scale index $s$, then upsamples back to the original resolution.
 It then compares the average mean squared difference for each patch.
-Since we resize the input patches to the base size, one might expect that patches that lose minimal information from this operation would be strong candidates for large patch sizes.This scorer performs similarly to the Laplacian scorer, but can be a little less sensitive to smaller details.
+This scorer performs similarly to the Laplacian scorer, but can be a little less sensitive to smaller details.

 We also measured the accuracy of using each scorer, controlling for the fraction of reduced tokens, the results of which are shown in \Cref{fig:scorer_analysis}.
 Although they perform similarly, the entropy scorer works better at higher token reductions.
 At higher token reductions, the Laplacian and upsampling-based scorers tend to remove more information that is critical to the model, which results in slightly worse performance.
 However, the differences are quite small and in practice we expect all three could be used interchangeably.